Reviews You Can Rely On

 Should You Buy the Benchmade 535 Bugout?

 For self-propelled adventuring, this is the best of the pocket knives we tested.
 But this is not an inexpensive knife – it is a specialized tool.
 Think of it as you think of other ultralight adventure equipment; durability and value are not the goals of selecting something in the ultralight category.
-If you use it in the trades or for professional-level wilderness travel, you'll get your money's worth from it before it fully degrades, but another choice will be an even better value.
+If you use it in the trades or for professional-level wilderness travel, you'll get your money's worth before it fully degrades, but another, heavy-duty option may offer better longevity.

 What Other Pocket Knives Should You Consider?

 We are happy with the high performance of the Benchmade 535 Bugout as an outdoor-specialized, ultralight, full-function pocket knife.
-But for the money, especially if you use it in "normal" day-to-day life, the blade integrity and durability of the Benchmade Mini-Barrage 585 holds a slight edge over the Bugout.
+But for the money, especially if you use it in “normal” day-to-day life, the blade integrity and durability of the Benchmade Mini-Barrage 585 holds a slight edge over the Bugout.
+Alternatively, the similarly expensive but heavier-duty Kershaw Link may present a better value in the long run.
 These knives are expensive tools, so if you are looking for something a bit more affordable, consider the price-point value that the Kershaw Leek offers.